PaulScemama/Dstructures/README.md

 # Dstructures
-A collection of Data Structures
+A collection of Data Structures and a couple canonical applications